BitMind-AI/bitmind-subnet/docs/Validating.md

 ### Registration

-To mine or validate on our subnet, must have a registered hotkey on subnet 168 on testnet.
+To validate on our subnet, must have a registered hotkey.

 #### Mainnet